Last updated on

 According to European regulations, all identity cards issued by EU member states must contain the fingerprints of the index finger of each hand by mid-2021.

-Therefore, as of Monday 21 June 2021, you will have to go in person, by appointment, to the Consulate General of Belgium in Montreal to obtain an identity card.
+Therefore, from now on, you have to go in person, by appointment, to the Consulate General of Belgium in Montreal to obtain an identity card.